-2.3 ROLE OF THE EXECUTIVE DIRECTOR OF RESOURCES
+2.3.
+ROLE OF THE EXECUTIVE DIRECTOR OF FINANCE

-- 2.3.1 The Executive Director of Resources is responsible for: - (a) ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective internal audit function; - (b) managing internal audit and ensuring that the internal audit is adequate; - (c) deciding at what stage to involve the police in cases of misappropriation and other irregularities;

-- (d) ensuring that an annual internal audit report is prepared for the consideration of the Audit Committee and the Board.
-The report must cover: - (i) a clear statement on the effectiveness of internal control, - (ii) major internal financial control weaknesses discovered, - (iii) progress on the implementation of internal audit recommendations, - (iv) progress against plan over the previous year, - (v) strategic audit plan covering the coming three years, - (vi) a detailed plan for the coming year. - 2.3.2 The Executive Director of Resources or designated auditors are entitled without necessarily giving prior notice to require and receive: - (a) access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature; - (b) access at all reasonable times to any land, premises or employee of the Trust; - (c) the production of any cash, stores or other property of the Trust under an employee's control; and - (d) explanations concerning any matter under investigation.
+- 2.3.1.
+The Executive Director of Finance is responsible for: - (a). ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective internal audit function. - (b). managing internal audit and ensuring that the function is adequate. - (c). deciding at what stage to involve the police in cases of misappropriation and other irregularities. - (d). ensuring that an annual internal audit report is prepared for the consideration of the Audit Committee and the Board.
+The report must cover: - (i). a clear statement on the effectiveness of internal control. - (ii). major internal financial control weaknesses discovered. - (iii). progress on the implementation of internal audit recommendations. - (iv). progress against the audit plan over the previous year. - (v). strategic audit plan covering the coming three years. - (vi). a detailed plan for the coming year. - 2.3.2.
+The Executive Director of Finance or designated auditors are entitled without necessarily giving prior notice to require and receive: - (a). access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature. - (b). access at all reasonable times to any land, premises or employee of the Trust. - (c). the production of any cash, stores or other property of the Trust under an employee's control. - (d). explanations concerning any matter under investigation.

-2.4 ROLE OF INTERNAL AUDIT
+2.4.
+ROLE OF INTERNAL AUDIT